prebid/prebid-server-java/docs/application-settings.md

 - `status` - allows to mark account as `active` or `inactive`.
 - `auction.price-granularity` - defines price granularity types: 'low','med','high','auto','dense','unknown'.
 - `auction.banner-cache-ttl` - how long (in seconds) banner will be available via the external Cache Service.
-- `auction.xnativeVideo-cache-ttl`- how long (in seconds) xnativeVideo creative will be available via the external Cache Service.
+- `auction.video-cache-ttl`- how long (in seconds) video creative will be available via the external Cache Service.
 - `auction.truncate-target-attr` - Maximum targeting attributes size.
 Values between 1 and 255.
 - `auction.default-integration` - Default integration to assume.
 - `auction.bid-validations.banner-creative-max-size` - Overrides creative max size validation for banners.
 Valid values